fderepas/unix_memo/ollama.md

 Here is a way to have locally a Large Language Model (LLM) which runs on a PC.
+First install  [ollama](https://ollama.com/):

 ```
-curl -fsSL https://ollama.com/install.sh > install.sh # inspect the code
+curl -fsSL https://ollama.com/install.sh > install.sh # inspect manually the code
 sh install.sh                                         # execute the code
 ```